kamuju25/opentelemetry-microservices-k8s/07-IaC-Terraform/03-terraform-configure-aws.md

   - Save these keys safely because they are very sensitive.
   - Next, install the `AWS CLI` on your local machine.
-  - After installation, run the command aws configure.
+  - After installation, run the command `aws configure`.

     Enter your:
       - Access Key